math

 math.log (x [, base])

-Returns the logarithm of x
+Returns the logarithm of x in the given base.

-The default for base
+The default for base is e

-(so that the function returns the natural logarithm of x
+(so that the function returns the natural logarithm of x).

 math.max (x, ...)